 The images below are histology slides of breast tissue and show benign ducts within a sclerotic stroma, thus ruling out the possibility of tubular carcinoma.

 The breast tissue in both of these images has much thicker collagen (fibrous tissue) than average, and would, in fact, feel much harder to the touch than normal.

 Hematoxylin-eosin, and staining actin

-The second image uses a stain called ‘staining-actin‘, often used to find smooth muscle tissue (actin).
+The second image uses a stain, ‘staining-actin‘, often used to find smooth muscle tissue (actin).
 The actin stain shows the smooth muscle as the darker-brown color where muscle cells are lining the outside of ducts (tubules).

 Excisional biopsy reduces ‘false negatives’

-- What is radial scar associated with?
-It is associated with an increased risk of breast cancer in both breasts, not only within the breast it occurred.
+Radial scar carries an increase in the risk for breast cancer in both breasts, not only within the breast it occurred.

-- What is histomorphology?
-Radical scars are spiculated masses characterized microscopically by a sclerotic appearing (scar like) center with peripheral entrapped normal breast ducts and lobules.
+Radical scars are spiculated masses.
+So typically, under microscope, radial scars have a sclerotic appearing (scar like) center with peripheral entrapped normal breast ducts and lobules.

-- Tabar, Laszlo.
-M.D.
-Teaching Course in diagnostic breast imaging: Multimodality approach to the detection and diagnosis of occult breast cancer.
+- Tabar Laszlo.
+(2001) Teaching Course in diagnostic breast imaging: Multimodality approach to the detection and diagnosis of occult breast cancer.
 Mammography Education, Inc. 2001.